WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 states that the client will accept ECDSA keys on the secp384r1 curve but not the secp256r1 curve and payload integrity assured with the `MI: mi-sha256` header field.

-### Open Questions ### {#oq-accept-signature}

-Is an `Accept-Signature` header useful enough to pay for itself?
-If clients wind up sending it on most requests, that may cost more than the cost of sending `Signature`s unconditionally.
-On the other hand, it gives servers an indication of which kinds of signatures are supported, which can help us upgrade the ecosystem in the future.

-Is `Accept-Signature` the right spelling, or do we want to imitate `Want-Digest` (Section 4.3.1 of {{?RFC3230}}) instead?

-Do I have the right structure for the identifiers indicating feature support?

 # Cross-origin trust {#cross-origin-trust}